Route 97 in the heart of the Interior Cascades.

-Cruise Route 97 through the heart of North Central Washington where you’ll find a Bavarian village tucked away in the Cascade mountains.
-You’ll see alpine vistas that stretch as far as the eye you can visit a Western themed town that might have you believing you’ve stepped back in time.
+Cruise Route 97 through the heart of North Central Washington.
+You’ll see alpine vistas that stretch as far as the eye can see and you can visit a Western themed town that might have you believing you’ve stepped back in time.
 Follow the Columbia River from Wenatchee to Lake Chelan past vineyards and orchards and sample wines in the fastest growing wine region in Washington state.
 Stop along the way to raft the Wenatchee River or to explore Stehekin at the headwaters of Lake Chelan.
 Enjoy your time at Leavenworth, a Bavarian village secreted away in the Cascade Mountains.

 Explore a landscape born of volcanoes and glaciers, and scoured by massive floods.
 Follow the Ice Age Floods loop throughout Douglas, Chelan and Okanogan Counties — through coulees, canyons, and dry waterfalls.
 Take Route 97 north through Pateros and Omak and to Okanogan County, home of the famed Omak Stampede and Suicide Race.
 Get out into nature and bike and hike the Methow Valley in summer.
 When winter calls, cross-country ski those very same trails that make up the largest Nordic ski trail system in the US.